jongann-lee/jongann-lee.github.io/content/project/example/index.md

 ---
 title: Reinforcement Learning based Tuner for the Geometric Tracking Attitude Controller
-summary: A reinforce learning algorithm designed to tune the attitude controller gains for the geometric tracking controller for the quadrotor.
+summary: A reinforcement learning algorithm designed to tune the attitude controller gains for the geometric tracking controller for the quadrotor.
 tags:
   - Reinforcement Learning
 date: '2024-06-05'